dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A44: DCE - Phase 1 - Word Document Handling Strategy
 # Date Created: C73
 # Author: AI Model
+# Updated on: C75 (Clarify that legacy .doc format is not supported)

 - **Key/Value for A0:**
 - **Description:** Defines the strategy for handling Word document files (.docx) by converting them to text on-demand and caching them in memory for flattening.